 Preforeclosure is the beginning of the foreclosure process.
 When homeowners take out a mortgage on their home, it’s an agreement that they will pay according to this contract.
 The monthly payment includes part of the principal and mortgage interest.
 Every contract is different, but they often have a small grace period before the payment is considered late.
 Once the payment is late, your lender will contact you regarding the late payment.
 If you think you’ll pay late or are already late, it’s important to keep an open line of communication with your lender so they know what’s going on.

 The pre-foreclosure typically occurs when the homeowner is behind three to six months on their mortgage payments.
-The mortgage lender will notify the homeowners that they have started the preforeclosure process by filing a notice of default with the court system.
+The mortgage lender will notify the homeowners that they have started the preforeclosure process.
+They do this by filing a notice of default with the court system.
 The notice will be approved by a judge for a lien to be placed on the property.
 At this time, homeowners have several options to stop foreclosure.
 They can negotiate with their lender on their monthly payments or settle the debt by a deed-in-lieu-of-foreclosure or a short sale.

 The notice of default is about a one to three-month-long process.
 This legal notice is a public record and states that you’re behind on your loan.
 Once the mortgage lender has filed the notice, it’s basically the last call to action that they give homeowners.
 If they don’t come up with a solution to pay off the debt, they will foreclose on the home.